Skip to Content

 • The expiration of the Texas Supreme Court's 34th Emergency Order means that plaintiffs are no longer required to include in an eviction petition whether a property is a "covered dwelling" or whether a 30-day notice to vacate was given.

 However, as always, the plaintiff must prove that they have given the proper notice to vacate in order to receive a judgment of possession.
 If the property is a "covered dwelling" and the eviction is based on nonpayment, the plaintiff is still required to give a 30-day notice to vacate.
-This requirement of the CARES Act did not expire on March 31.
+This requirement of the CARES Act has never expired.
 If the property is not covered by the CARES Act or the eviction is not based on nonpayment, then the standard notice to vacate rules would apply.
 (For information on whether a property is a "covered dwelling" see the section in this category on "Determining if a Property is a "Covered Dwelling" Under the CARES Act.'")

 If a petition describes the notice to vacate given as well as the reason why that notice to vacate is proper, and the defendant does not appear or answer, the petition must be taken as true.
 This means that the plaintiff would have proven proper notice to vacate.